Dogs on board - American Dog Derby starts February 14 - Local News 8

 "Anything Else Melts Away"

-"As soon as you pop that quick release that's holding the sled back to our truck, anything else melts away and I can just focus," says Dog Musher Savannah Cook.
+"As soon as you pop that quick release that's holding the sled back to our truck, anything else melts away and I can just focus," said dog musher Savannah Cook.
 "I'm here, I'm running.
 It requires my presence and focus, and that's all it matters in that moment."

-"I forced us to get the band lost five dogs," Mike Cook told Local News 8.
+"I forced us to get the last five dogs," Mike Cook told Local News 8.
 "I said, 'I'm tired of waiting at those at the lot.
 I'm going to go out too.
 So we need more dogs so that we can both run.'"

 Overall, the Cooks say the experience is addictive.